Robert Pattison sci-fi ‘Mickey 17’ opens in first place, but profitability is a long way off

 Neon upped the theater count for “Anora” to nearly 2,000 screens after it won five Oscars on Sunday, including best picture, best director and best actress.
 It earned an estimated $1.9 million (up 595% from last weekend), bringing its total grosses to $18.4 million.

-According to data from Comscore, the 2025 box office as a whole is up 1% from where it was last year on this weekend and down 34.2% from the last pre-pandemic box office year of 2019.
+According to data from Comscore, the 2025 box office as a whole is up 1% from where it was last year as of this weekend and down 34.2% from the last pre-pandemic box office year of 2019.

+“That is the rollercoaster that is the box office,” said Paul Dergarabedian, the senior media analyst for Comscore.
+“You have two or three down weeks, it can profoundly impact the bottom line and the percentage advantage.
+But it will come back again.”

 Estimated ticket sales for Friday through Sunday at U.S. and Canadian theaters, according to Comscore.
 Final domestic figures will be released Monday.